Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 After returning back to mainland I rested on a small sandy beach in Cholpon Ata.
 Swimming provided a refreshing experience; the atmosphere was calm and my new companions were friendly and curious.

-Karakol – a gateway to adventure in mountains
+Karakol – a gateway to adventure

 I settled down in a hostel, where the cheapest accommodation was available in a yurt that was raised up in the central courtyard.

 A well-organized Tourist Center in downtown offered me information and contacts for all activities.
-Since most of the tour operators, guides, hotels and trekking organizers are member of the local tourist organization, it is very easy to find the information on one single spot.
+Since most of the tour operators, guides, hotels and trekking organizers are member of the local tourist organization, it was very easy to find the information on one single spot.

 Horseback riding to Altyn-Arashan